 Renault has pursued its goal, year after year.
 The Fluence Z.E., Twizy and Kangoo Z.E. were commercialised starting in 2011, while the ZOE followed in 2012.
 In 2013, Renault Samsung Motors launched the SM3 Z.E. model in Korea.
 This spacious sedan went on to become, in 2016, the best-selling electric vehicle in the country.
 At the end of 2017, a new version of the SM3 Z.E. with enhanced range became available for purchase.

 In January 2017, Renault Pro+ announced three new models to be sold between 2017 and 2018: a new ZOE company car, new Kangoo Z.E. and the Master Z.E., a large van perfectly suited to last kilometre deliveries.
-Henceforth, Renault Pro+ had the largest range of electric utility vehicles on the market, if you include the Twizy Cargo.
+Henceforth, Renault Pro+ had the largest range of electric utility vehicles on the market.

 In February 2018, Renault launched its new 80 kW R110 electric engine, the first approved according to the WLTP protocol.